Chris Young (singer): Personal life

 In June 2014, Young cancelled a performance at the CMA Music Festival after accidentally cutting his left hand with a kitchen knife.
 The cut required surgery to reconnect tendons in the hand.

+In January 2024, he was wrongfully arrested by a TABC agent after an altercation in a bar.
+The charges were then dropped.

 Philanthropy

 Young has supported Little Kids Rock by donating various items to the organization for auction, raising money to put instruments in the hands of children.

 He has been a major supporter for Stars For Stripes raising $35,000 for the organization.
 He supports St. Jude Children's Hospital, and has raised money for it by sponsoring a tree at the Gaylord Opryland Resort's Annual Hall of Trees.
 On September 8, 2014, Young donated $25,000 of his own money, along with $5,000 from his fan club, to the Nashville School of Arts.
 In late August 2017 he created a fundraising site for Houston to help with the massive flooding caused by Hurricane Harvey.

 On October 4, 2018, Young donated $5000 to a GoFundMe page to help pay for cataract surgery for a dog named Granola.
 He donated the money after a fan reached out to him on Twitter asking him for help marketing the GoFundMe project.